To empower and enable young people at scale we need to deeply understand the reality of their lives and respond to their needs.

-of young people spend most of their free time with their family, parents or carers
+of young people say they spend most of their free time outside school playing computer games

 of young people spend most of their free time at home